 Several daily-rotating flavors are also listed, including, but not limited to: the “What’s Up Doc”: a carrot cranberry cake with vanilla bean pastry cream and cream cheese icing; “The Monkey”, a banana cake filled with banana-vanilla pastry cream, topped with peanut butter butter-cream; the “S’mores Please”, which is adorned with homemade toasted marshmallows in lieu of icing; and the “Rose City”, a strawberry velvet cake with rosewater-laced pastry cream, topped with a hand-candied rose petal.

-The cake was very moist and much more dense and hearty (think spongy pudding cake) than most cupcakes that cross my path.
+The cake was very moist and much denser and hearty (think spongy pudding cake) than most cupcakes that cross my path.
 For me, density in cake is a good thing.
 (When seeking light and airy, I’ll eat a meringue or a 3 Musketeers Bar, thank you.)
-The flavor was subtle but good, and being someone who typically doesn’t go too far out of her way for a cupcake, I was eager to taste some of the other unusual and inspired offerings from their menu.
+The flavor was subtle but good and being someone who typically doesn’t go too far out of her way for a cupcake, I was eager to taste some of the other unusual and inspired offerings from their menu.

 So I did.